 - Black seed oil aids in soothing skin issues like acne, psoriasis, and eczema.
 It is a common ingredient in massage oils, facial and skincare products.

-- The high amounts of vitamins A and C in rosehip oil helps it to fight acne, restore youthful skin, and undo the effects of the sun on your skin.
+- The high amounts of vitamins A and C in rosehip oil help it to combat acne, restore youthful skin and undo the effects of the sun on your skin.

 - Grapeseed oil is lightweight, so it easily penetrates the skin beneath your beard, which helps in the absorption of essential oils.
 It has a neutral scent.

-- Argan oil treats beard hair and the flaky skin under, correct wrinkles, and calms inflamed skin.
+- Argan oil treats beard hair and the flaky skin under, corrects wrinkles, and calms inflamed skin.

 - Like Grape seed oil, jojoba oil absorbs easily into the skin and doesn’t clog pores.
 It is the ideal carrier oil for people with acne-prone skin.

 - If you like thick oil then you’ll like fatty-acids-rich olive oil.
 This is good for cleansing and moisturizing dry skin.
 It is also used in facial cleansers, beard hair care, and soaps.
 In addition, its high viscosity (or thickness) makes it a good choice in winter.

 - Sweet almond oil is a very common ingredient in carrier oils for skincare.
 It is also used in soaps.
 I like the faint flavor of sweet almond oil, ever so subtle you might not even notice it.

 Note: If you have allergies to any of these oils, check what the beard oil is made of before making a purchase.